Sofie8/Practicum_conjugation_MOGEN/gDNA+plasmid+GEF.md

 ## Online

 ### gDNA extraction
-Choose the receptor bacterial strain you will work with during this practicum.
+Choose the receptor bacterial strain you will work with during this practicum, see page 4 of the lab manual.
 >>>> Send me a mail with the name of the receptor strain that you will work with (sofie.thijs@uhasselt.be)

 Read the instructions on page 4 of the lab manual to know how to perform the gDNA extraction.